bbauska/ibm-intermediate-web-dev/README.md

     code.

--   It also allows you to switch between different mobile screen types and versions and change the size of a webpage\'s screen.
+-   It also allows you to switch between different mobile screen types and versions and change the size of a webpage&apos;s screen.

--   Website monitoring assesses a web service\'s functionality, performance, and availability.
+-   Website monitoring assesses a web service&apos;s functionality, performance, and availability.

 -   Monitoring tools perform regular tests and send alerts when a